• 2 – 4 September 2025

 Jurn Buisman – Director of Museum Geelvinck, Initiator of Tune-In

-After finalising his studies Business Economy and Management Information Science and working as a staff accountant for Peat Marwick & Mitchell (today: KPMG), he developed and materialised a concept to preserve art and antique collections from family backgrounds that were at risk of being dispersed.
+After finalising his studies Business Economy and Management Information Science and having worked as a staff accountant for Peat Marwick & Mitchell (today: KPMG) and later as holding director at the family firm Ten Doesschate (today: Royal Euroma), he developed and materialised a concept to preserve art and antique collections from family backgrounds that were at risk of being dispersed.
 In the late 1980s, he was the initiator and driving force behind Museum Geelvinck Hinlopen Huis (1991-2015), today Museum Geelvinck.
 At the time, he also led the restoration and reconstruction of the buildings and gardens of the Geelvinck Hinlopen House (Amsterdam Canal Crescent District), which opened to the public in 1991.
 Since then – from 1997 onwards together with Dunya Verwey – he has curated at least one major exhibition each year, some of which were shown internationally (Europe and Asia).
 He also led restoration projects for the United Nations and was involved in a wide range of heritage preservation efforts both in the Netherlands and abroad.

 He realised the Geelvinck Music Museum in Zutphen (2016–2019) and initiated projects in Heerde and Wijhe (including “The Pontoon Bridge of the Bashkirs”).
 During the COVID period, he developed various online projects, including “Beethoven is Black”, online concert series, and a video podcast.
 From 2020 onwards, he has been developing Kolthoorn House & Gardens (in Heerde, his ancestral home), alongside a new concept for an Early Piano Museum in Amsterdam (Posthoornkerk) and at other locations (the former Tobacco Museum in Kampen and Oud Amelisweerd near Utrecht).